 By using a smart leak detector device in your home, then it can not only detect the leak and warn you through an app-based notification, but it can also organise a plumber to come around and fix it for you.
 This can be a great cost-effective way that means you avoid the hard work of digging up your garden to determine the depth of the pipe and where the leak is coming from.

-How to fix leaking from bottom of toilet
+How to fix leaking from the bottom of the toilet

 A leaking toilet is probably considered one of the worst leaks in the house due to its unsanitary nature.
 However, there are often some simple fixes.
 If you notice a leak at the base or bottom of the toilet after you flush it, then it may be an issue with the Rubber seal on the base of the toilet or the tee bolts that keep your toilet in place.